 I am graduating December 2017 with a Master of Science degree in geophysics.
 I have a B.A. in English and International Studies from the University of North Carolina at Greensboro.
 I taught English as a Second Language for five years after my bachelor’s degree.
 From 2013 – 2015 I took undergraduate level courses in math, physics and geology at North Carolina State University.

 About my Research

-I will present a poster at AGU 2016 fall meeting entitled “Imaging earthquake rupture on the surface from backprojection Ionospheric Signals”.
+Title: “Imaging earthquake rupture on the surface from backprojection Ionospheric Signals”.

 Earthquakes greater than magnitude 6 and tsunamis create vertical displacements at the Earth’s surface which radiate energy into the atmosphere as a pressure wave.
 The pressure wave couples with the ionosphere to create an electromagnetic wave that disturbs the electron density in the ionosphere.
 Extensive research from the past 20 years has shown that we can detect these disturbances in the electron density through a variety of methods, including global navigation space systems (GNSS).
 This method measures an integrated value of the total electron content (TEC) between a satellite-receiver pair.